katanox/tabour/README.md

 Extend the EventConsumer, set enableConsumption parameter to true, and it will automatically start consuming messages using your consume method.
+The default case when the consumption fails is to log the exception with warn level It is allowed change that behavior by override onFailure method

 ```kotlin
 class BookingEventConsumer : EventConsumer() {